Drawing

 DrawImage()

 The image is an array of pixels.
-This arrays must start with 2 elements that contain the image’s width and height.
-We will place the array on multi line to help us visualize what the image might look like, but placing everything on a single line has the same effect.
+This array must start with 2 elements that contain the image’s width and height.
+We will place the array on multiple lines to help us visualize what the image might look like, but placing everything on a single line has the same effect.
 The second and third arguments are the sprite position on the screen.
 The last argument is transform.

 Can you visualize what this code will produce before looking at the screen?